docker/docs/get-started/part2.md

 To demonstrate the portability of what we just created, let's upload our built image and run it somewhere else.
-After all, you'll need to learn how to push to registries to make deployment of containers actually happen.
+After all, you'll need to learn how to push to registries when you want to deploy containers to production.

-A registry is a collection of repositories, and a repository is a collection of images &#8212; sort of like a GitHub repository, except the code is already built.
+A registry is a collection of repositories, and a repository is a collection of images&#8212;sort of like a GitHub repository, except the code is already built.
 An account on a registry can create many repositories.
-The `docker` CLI is preconfigured to use Docker's public registry by default.
+The `docker` CLI uses Docker's public registry by default.

 > **Note**: We'll be using Docker's public registry here just because it's free and pre-configured, but there are many public ones to choose from, and you can